linzhoucool/ObjectOrientedJavascript/functionsExercise2.md

 ---
 ### 1
-1. What is the return value of the function below?
+1. What does the code below print out when executed?

 2. Write a set of steps that describes how the code below works.